Non-separable utility in OLG

 We use the substitution method, but in this case we will introduce different alternatives, depending on the derivative we compute.
 In particular, we introduce different elements of the budget constraint:

-$c$ and $d$ are normal goods
+c and d are normal goods

-First, we derive conditions such that $c$ and $d$ are normal goods.
+First, we derive conditions such that c and d are normal goods.
 Optimality requires:

 Consumption when young

-We are interested in computing $\frac{\partial c}{\partial w}$ and showing it is positive so that $c$ is a normal good.
+We are interested in computing cw and showing it is positive so that c is a normal good.
 First, we rewrite the first order condition using some substitutions:

 Using implicit derivation we have: